baccigalupi/CalOrders/Artifacts/README.md

 n.
 Developed automated unit tests for their code | [JUnit](https://github.com/OncoreLLC/CalOrders/tree/master/CalOrdersRest/test/com/oncore/calorders/rest/service/extension)<br>[Selenium](https://github.com/OncoreLLC/CalOrders/tree/master/CalOrdersSelenium/test/test/oncore/calorders/selenium) |
 o.
 Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider | [Build and Deployment](https://github.com/OncoreLLC/CalOrders/wiki/Build-and-Deploy)
 p.
 Setup or used configuration management | [Configuration Management](https://github.com/OncoreLLC/CalOrders/wiki/Configuration-Management)
 q.
-Setup or used continuous monitoring |
+Setup or used continuous monitoring | [Continuous Monitoring](https://github.com/OncoreLLC/CalOrders/wiki/Continuous-Monitoring)
 r.
 Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization) |
 s.
 Provided sufficient documentation to install and run their prototype on another machine and | [Setup and Deployment](https://github.com/OncoreLLC/CalOrders/wiki/Setup-and-Deployment)
 t.
 Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge |